Improving Muscular Recovery with Body Tempering and Buffering

 Tempering is the use of a heavily-weighted device moved over passive muscle areas to eliminate adhesions.
 Adhesions are like a clump of muscle that is glued together, unable to contract normally and not receiving normal blood flow.
 They feel like a “knot” in the muscle, which obviously diminishes performance in the weight room and on the field.
 Athletes are using all kinds of tools from barbell sleeves to kettlebells to eliminate adhesions that if left unaltreated can lead to muscle pulls, tears and hernias.

 The main difference between tempering and other soft tissue modalities is that the areas being worked are passive when receiving treatment.
 With tempering the heft of the implement provides to pressure to promote muscular recovery.
-By contrast foam rolling uses the athlete’s body weight to produce pressure which often results in the activation of target muscle groups.
+By contrast foam rolling uses the athlete’s body weight to produce pressure.
+As a result, the activation of target muscle groups.
 By limiting muscular activation of the target area, tempering promotes recovery from exercise to a greater degree.

 Administering Buffering and Tempering

 Buffering has the advantage of being a means of recovery that the athlete can apply themselves.
-Tempering on the other hand might require the assistance of a partner when targeting the back, hamstrings, and other hard to reach muscle groups.
+However, tempering might require the assistance of a partner when targeting the back, hamstrings, and other hard to reach muscle groups.
 We often leave it to our athletes to administer these means of recovery to themselves as our numbers don’t allow us to perform these methods as a team.

 †“Massage Therapy Attenuates Inflammatory Signaling After Exercise-Induced Muscle Damage”(2012) J.Cran, ,D.Ogborn, C. Cupido, S.Melov, A. Hubbard, J. Bourgeois, M. Tarnopolsky,